KYVENetwork/docs/intro/protocol-node.md

 ### Get the prebuilt binaries

-For our case, the prebuilt binaries every operating system can be downloaded at the [EVM repository](https://github.com/KYVENetwork/evm) under `releases`.
+For our case, the prebuilt binaries every operating system can be downloaded [here](https://github.com/KYVENetwork/evm/releases).

 ### Manually build the binaries